ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 ---

-## Task 5: Piping, Filtering, and Sorting Data
+## Objective 3: Piping, Filtering, and Sorting Data

 ### What I Did
 I practiced chaining commands together with pipes, sorting files by size, filtering by extension, and even searching text within files.
 This is where PowerShell’s object-oriented design really showed its strength.